intel/QAT_Engine/docs/limitations.md

 * Performance scaling is not linear in QAT2.0 supported platforms for ECDSA and Chacha-Poly algorithms.
 * Performance drop observed with ECDSAP256 algorithm in the OpenSSL speed tests with FreeBSD 14 intree driver.
 * Performance drop observed in QAT Engine with [async-nginx](https://github.com/intel/asynch_mode_nginx/tree/master) on FreeBSD OS with asymmetric and symmetric ciphers.
-* BoringSSL on FreeBSD OS is validated functionally with limited performance validation on Nginx QUIC POC.
+* BoringSSL on FreeBSD OS is validated functionally with limited performance validation on Nginx.
 * QAT_HW acceleration for **HKDF**, **ChaCha20-Poly1305**, and **AES-256-GCM** is experimental
   and not recommended for production performance use cases.
 * Performance drop observed with **ECDSA P-384** in QAT_HW and co-existence offload modes when using the Engine interface